fluxninja/aperture/docs/content/tutorials/signal-processing/detecting-overload.md

 It's recommended to apply the Flux Meter to a single type of workload to avoid mixing the latency measurements across distinct workloads.
-For example, if there are Select and Insert API calls on the same service, it's recommended to measure the latency of only one of those workloads using a Flux Meter.
+For example, if there are Select and Insert API calls on the same service, it is recommended to measure the latency of only one of those workloads using a Flux Meter.
 Refer [FlowSelector](/concepts/flow-control/flow-selector.md#flowselector) on how to apply the Flux Meter to a subset of API calls for a service.